 7.7 PTP IEEE 1588 with SMPTE ST-2059-2 profile

-IEEE 1588 with an SMPTE ST-2059-2 profile should be able to be generated by a UE device.
+IEEE 1588 with an SMPTE ST-2059-2 profile [9,10], or wireless equivalent should be able to be generated by a UE device.
 When a UE master clock generates a compliant clock, this should be available for distribution to other locally connected devices running slave or boundary clocks.

 8 Consolidated potential requirements